 • You can also test your chat client using the Android emulator.
 However, to communicate to the server you must use the following IP address 10.0.2.2.
-By using this address you can test your code on your own machine, without having to use the phones.
+Using this address, you can test your code on your own machine, without having to use the actual smartphones.